nodejs/node/doc/api/globals.md

 See [`__dirname`][] for the directory name of the current module.

-`__filename` isn't actually a global but rather local to each module.
+`__filename` is not actually a global but rather local to each module.

 Examples: